IronbridgeGorge/IronbridgeGuide/locations/Plate-Railway-Track.md

 how long did it take to get from Coalbrookdale to London in the mid 19th century?

-Listen to a historian Matthew Ward talks about the transport system in those times.
+Listen to historian Matthew Ward talks about the transport system in those times.

 <audio controls>
     <source src="/audio/Transport.mp3" title="Transport">
 </audio>

+## Questions

+**When was this made?**

+The truth is: no-one is quite sure!
+We think it might be a reconstruction, but it could be original. if you know any more, let us know...